Santo & Johnny: Music career

 The brothers eventually came to the attention of a music publishing company and signed a songwriter's contract and eventually landed a recording contract with Canadian-American Records.
 Their first release, "Sleep Walk", was credited as being composed by the two brothers plus Santo's wife, Ann, although Johnny later said that her name was put on by mistake.

 "Sleep Walk" was recorded at Trinity Records in Manhattan.
 It reached Billboard magazine's No. 1 position for two weeks during September 1959, and earned a Gold record for Santo & Johnny.
-The follow-up single "Tear Drop" (spelled "Teardrop" on the album Encore) was also successful, though their long-playing (LP) record Santo & Johnny was less successful in the United States.
+The follow-up single "Tear Drop" (spelled "Teardrop" on the album Encore) was also successful, though their long-playing record Santo & Johnny was less successful in the United States.

 Legacy

 "Sleep Walk" continues to be popular owing to consistent radio airplay as well as its usage for commercials, television programs, and movies.
 Santo & Johnny were inducted into the Steel Guitar Hall of Fame in 2002.

+The duo broke up in 1976.
+After this split, Johnny continued to perform as a solo artist, and is still touring as of 2021.
+By contrast, Santo retired from the music industry in the 1970s, for reasons he did not disclose.